Police launch “Change Begins with Me” campaign in Bayelsa - Nigeria Today

 “I want motorists to begin to say no to the giving of bribe to officers; we have come today, to educate on the need for change; the police need not to ask anybody for bribes.

-The post Police launch “Change Begins with Me” campaign in Bayelsa appeared first on BusinessDay : News you can trust.
+The post Police launch “Change Begins with Me” campaign in Bayelsa appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG